bamcdougall/PrincetonAlgs_Resources/readme.txt

 useful for an independent study of algoritms from the perspective of the course Princeton CoSci-226 / Coursera Algorithms-1.

-When possible, a pointer to the primary source is listed in the file "refs.txt"
+When possible, a pointer to the primary source is listed in the file "codebook.md"

 NOTE: the GPL license of this library only applies to original source material.
 Any other presented material is shared from the perspective of fair-use for